Deontology

 The term deontological was first used to describe the current, specialised definition by C. D. Broad in his 1930 book, Five Types of Ethical Theory.
 Older usage of the term goes back to Jeremy Bentham, who coined it prior to 1816 as a synonym of dicastic or censorial ethics (i.e., ethics based on judgement).
 The more general sense of the word is retained in French, especially in the term code de déontologie (ethical code), in the context of professional ethics.

 Depending on the system of deontological ethics under consideration, a moral obligation may arise from an external or internal source, such as a set of rules inherent to the universe (ethical naturalism), religious law, or a set of personal or cultural values (any of which may be in conflict with personal desires).
-Deontology is mainly used in governments which allow the people which live under the government to abide by a certain set of rules which are set for the population to abide to.

 Deontological philosophies

 There are numerous formulations of deontological ethics.